dustinpfister/blog_posts/_posts/threejs-vector3.md

 ## 1 - The THREE.Vector3 class and What to know first

-This is a post on three.js in which I am writing about the Vector3 constructor, and the various properries but mainly methods of the class that there are to work with.
-So then this is not a simple [getting started post](/2018/04/04/threejs-getting-started/) on three.js, or javaScipt in general, and I exspect for you to have at least a little background on those topics.
+This is a post on three.js in which I am writing about the Vector3 constructor, and the various properties but mainly methods of the class that there are to work with.
+So then this is not a simple [getting started post](/2018/04/04/threejs-getting-started/) on three.js, or javaScipt in general, and I expect for you to have at least a little background on those topics.

 ### 1.1 - Check out arrow helpers also